Interfacelab/ilab-media-tools/readme.txt

 == Changelog ==

 = 2.1.9 =
+* Using WordPress's image editor now works with Media Cloud.
+Crops, rotations, etc. will be re-uploaded to S3.
 * Added more Rekognition regions
 * When theme or plugin zip files are uploaded, skip handling them with Media Cloud